eight04/linkify-plus-plus-core/README.md

 * options.boundaryLeft: string - works with `standalone` option.
 Allow some characters to be placed between whitespace and link.
 Some common characters are `{[("'`.
 * options.boundaryRight: string - works with `standalone` option.
 Allow some characters to be placed between whitespace and link.
 Some common characters are `'")]},.;?!`.

-#### UrlMatcher.match(text: string): generator
+#### UrlMatcher.prototype.match(text: string): generator

-The generator yielding matched result.
+This generator yields matched result.
 The result object:

 * result.start: integer - the start position of the url.
 * result.end: integer - the end position of the url.